 In addition, when creating an experimental machine, the following goals are set: lower fuel consumption of a relatively small diesel engine operating at constant speeds, combined with energy recovery, increased power generation for operation of sensors or energy export, increased reliability and improved service.

-The AGT 1500 engine of the M1 Abrams tank has a high power density compared to diesel engines and does not need a special cooling system
+Engine AGT 1500 tank M1 Abrams has a high power density compared to diesel engines and does not need a special cooling system

 As explained by Bruce Brandl of the Research Center for Armored Vehicles (TARDEC) at a presentation on the development of engine building, the U.S. Army wants to get a power plant that will allow its combat vehicles to navigate more difficult terrain at higher speeds, which will significantly reduce the percentage of terrain in combat zones. on which current cars cannot move.
 The so-called impassable terrain is about 22% of these zones and the army wants to reduce this figure to 6%.
 They also want to increase the average speed over most of this area from today's 16 km / h to 24 km / h.